Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data reveals several patterns and shifts in the company's working capital management metrics over the reported periods.
+The financial data reveals several notable trends regarding the company's working capital management over the analyzed periods.

 - Average Inventory Processing Period